Prince Friedrich Wilhelm of Prussia: Political career

 After marriage, the Prince lived with his wife in Rudy.
 In 1912, was elected Landrat of Frankenstein District, where it remained until 1918, until the abolition of the German monarchy and the establishment of the Weimar Republic.
 Previously, he participated actively in hostilities during the First World War, for which he was promoted to the rank of major general.
 Much of the time he traveled through Europe and the world, sometimes in important diplomatic missions, representing Emperor Wilhelm II.
 Sensing the fall of the monarchy in Germany, at the end of the war, he took up for discussion and exchange views with university professors on the reconstruction of the existing system of government, proposing the introduction of a constitutional monarchy modeled on the form of government of the United Kingdom.

 In 1918, he was considered for the office of the King of Finland.
 However, his wife's Catholicism prevented this, and the Finns chose Prince Frederick Charles of Hesse (who was Lutheran as was his wife) instead.

 After the war and the establishment of the republic in Germany, Friedrich Wilhelm became involved with the monarchists, proposing the restoration of the German Empire.
-He was determined to take over the role of regent until the heir to the throne reached the age of majority.
+He was determined to take over the role of regent until the heir to the throne reached the age of maturity.
 He died in 1925, aged 44 in Weisser Hirsch, a residential district in Dresden.

 Marriage and issue

-Friedrich Wilhelm married 8 June 1910 at Potsdam to Princess Agathe Charlotte Pauline Marie of Hohenlohe-Waldenburg-Schillingsfürst (1888–1960), daughter of Victor II, Duke of Ratibor, and his wife, Countess Maria Breunner-Enkevoirth.
+Friedrich Wilhelm married 8 June 1910 at Potsdam to Princess Agathe Charlotte Pauline Marie of Hohenlohe-Schillingsfürst (1888–1960), daughter of Victor II, Duke of Ratibor, and his wife, Countess Marie Breuner-Enckevoirt.